ncahill89/starter-academic/content/post/CPTutorial/index.md

 '
 ```

 For the simulation we supply the parameters as data.
-Here's where you can play around with the simulation by changing the parameter values to get different datasets with varying characteristics.
+You should play around with the parameter values to produce different types of datasets to test your model.
 I'm going to simulate data with unevenly spaced time points (as that's what I most often deal with in practice).

 ```{r}
 n_years = 50